Revised: 01/27/2026

 In the Designer Tab of Form Builder, you can add questions and panels to the form.

-Along the left side of the screen, you will see questions available to be added to the GOapply phase/form.
+On the left side of the screen, you will see questions available to add to the GOapply phase/form.
 This includes two sections – Unmapped and Request.
 Questions can be added to the GOapply phase/form by dragging and dropping them onto the form.

 The Unmapped section includes questions that are not mapped to any field/record in akoyaGO.
 These questions cannot be mapped.
-Unmapped questions are for capturing information that is needed for the phase but does not correspond to a field on Request.
+Unmapped questions capture information needed for the phase, but that does not correspond to a field on Request.

-The Request section includes questions that are mapped to fields found on the Request table in akoyaGO.
+The Request section includes questions mapped to fields in the Request table in akoyaGO.
 This includes custom fields for your organization.
-These questions are pre-mapped to the related field in akoyaGO
+These questions are pre-mapped to the related field in akoyaGO.

 Additionally, all Contact and Constituent lookup fields related to the Request (Applicant, Payee, Primary Contact, etc.) can be added as panels to the GOapply phase/form.
 Panels are also pre-mapped to the related record (i.e., Contact, Constituent) in akoyaGO.